Douglas College > Programs & Courses > Faculties > Language, Literature and Performing Arts > Communications > Faculty

 604 527 5292

-BA (UBC), TESOL Diploma (VCC), MFA Creative Writing (Guelph)
+BA (British Columbia), Teaching English as a Second Language Diploma (VCC), MFA Creative Writing (Guelph)

 Kimberley Alcock is an award-winning writer and editor who worked in publishing for several years before turning to teaching.
 She taught ESL for nearly 20 years before teaching business and workplace communication, and draws from her experience as a small business owner and public relations expert.
 She is an advocate of plain language principles in the workplace and her research interests include the art and craft of the sentence.